jianwei2102/lifi-demo-app/docs/INTEGRATION_GUIDE.md

    - Uncomment the `wagmiConfig` export
    - Remove or comment out the placeholder export

-2. Open `app/providers.tsx` and uncomment the WagmiProvider setup:
+2. Open `app/providers.tsx` - the WagmiProvider is already configured with proper SSR handling:

-   - Uncomment the imports (`WagmiProvider`, `QueryClient`, `QueryClientProvider`)
-   - Uncomment the `queryClient` initialization
-   - Uncomment the return statement with `WagmiProvider` and `QueryClientProvider`
-   - Remove the placeholder return statement
+   - The `QueryClient` is set up with proper SSR configuration to avoid hydration errors
+   - The providers are already wrapped correctly

 3. Verify `app/layout.tsx` wraps your app with the Providers component (it should already be there):